Employees VS independent contractors: what is the best fit for your business goals?

 Remember in the States; the IRS considers every worker an employee unless they can be proven to be a contractor.

 It is critical for an employer to correctly determine whether the individuals providing services are employees or independent contractors.
-To help employers evaluate whether a worker is an employee or an independent contractor, the IRS 20-Factor Test has been developed.

 How You Avoid Misclassification Risks With Acumen International